Patek Philippe Calatrava

 The Patek Philippe Calatrava is a line of dress watches built by Swiss watchmaker Patek Philippe.
 Known for its simple and elegant design, the Calatrava wristwatch has been a flagship model of Patek Philippe since its introduction.
 The first version of the Calatrava was launched in 1932, inspired by the Bauhaus principle.

 History

 Patek Philippe Calatrava wristwatch was introduced in 1932, and the first model was Ref.
-96. It took its name from the Order of Calatrava, one of the most notable Christian knighthood orders, which played a major role during the crusades.
+96. It took its name from the Order of Calatrava, one of the most notable Catholic knighthood orders, which played a major role during the crusades.
 The watch was originally designed by Henri Stern soon after his father, a dial manufacturer, acquired Patek Philippe in 1932.
 Calatrava was introduced to help the company pass through the Great Depression smoothly.

 The original Calatrava Ref.
 96 was produced for over 40 years.
 Its successor models include Ref.
 2526, Ref.
 3520, Ref.
 5196, and so on.
 Introduced in 1985, Ref.
 3919 was the most popular model in the Calatrava range, with its signature guilloché "Clous de Paris" bezel.
 After 21 years, it was replaced in March 2006 by the slightly larger 5119 model.
 This change in size reflected a growing trend for larger watches.